 This tutorial assumes you are familiar with the VLOOKUP function.

-Note: our special links tools can create these links to VLOOKUP results in seconds or click Downloads above for the free trial of all the tools.
+Note: our free special links tools can create these links to VLOOKUP results in seconds.

 HYPERLINK Function Background